The Grant Process

 The Grants Office suggests the following guidelines to identify proposals that advance the college’s mission and have the best chance of being funded:

-- Is your project scalable?
+- Is the project scalable?

 - Is there a strong, committed team ready to collaborate on proposal development?